 Feel free to print this bulletin and present it to your bus driver (or show this website) if they don't allow you to board free of fare.
 RTD dispatchers have also received this information and can assist the driver if they call in requesting clarification. (edited 8/1/14)

 New students who will be living off campus can pick up their bus pass at the Buff OneCard office in C4C starting on Wednesday, August 7.
 If you are living in a residence hall your card will be picked up from your hall's front desk during move-in.
-Continuing students will use the card that was issued in the spring semester.
+Continuing students will use the card that was previously issued.

 If you are taking a semester off and are officially enrolled in the Stay Connected or Time Off program, you can purchase a bus pass.
 Currently the pass is $85 a semester and you can purchase it from the Buff OneCard office in C4C.
 If you have graduated or withdrawn from classes please contact RTD to purchase a bus pass.